The Vine Programming Language

 The loader then takes this list of entrypoints and queries the file system for their contents.
 It invokes the parser (which in turn invokes the lexer) to parse the file into an AST.
 The loader then finds any files included in this AST, and recursively loads them.
 Once this process is complete, the loader returns an AST node representing the entire compilation unit.

-The distiller then takes every value binding and distills the AST into Vine Intermediate Representation.
-VIR is much simpler than the AST; compound expressions are distilled into sequential, atomic steps, and high-level control-flow constructs are distilled into a Stacked Flow Graph.
+The distiller then distills TIR into Vine Intermediate Representation.
+VIR is much simpler than the AST or TIR; compound expressions are distilled into sequential, atomic steps, and high-level control-flow constructs are distilled into a Stacked Flow Graph.
+The distiller is also responsible for checking the forms of expressions and patterns, inserting coercions, and reporting resulting errors.

-The normalizer then transforms the VIR to remove all of the divergence.
+The normalizer then transforms the VIR to remove all of the divergence from the SFG.

 The analyzer then performs various analyses on the VIR, including reachability analysis, and dataflow analysis (determining which locals are used by which stages, and how).

-The emitter then converts the VIR into a collection of Ivy nets.
+The emitter then converts each specialization of the VIR into a collection of Ivy nets, one for each stage.

 Stacked Flow Graphs